thingsapart/lvgl_ui_preview/README.md

 Half-rudimentary but somewhat useful.
 A couple things to note:
 * C-pointers used in API calls need to be "registered" to make them known to the YAML,
-* "component"s (aka sub-views) can be defined and reused,
+* components (aka sub-views) can be defined and reused,
-* context values (accessible via $name),
+* context values (accessible via $name) can be used to parametrize components,
-* supports declaring `lv_style_t` styles (they are also automatically registered) as well as per-object local style,
+* supports declaring and applying `lv_style_t` styles (they are also automatically registered) as well as per-object local style,
-* pretty good support for many lvgl functions, as well as nested function calls in "setter" arguments,
+* some support for lvgl functions, as well as nested function calls in "setter" arguments or in "with: ... blocks",
 * property setters and methods are "resolved" from a shorthand (several prefixes are tried),
 * macro-defined values (like `LV_SIZE_CONTENT`) need to be passed as an additional json file to the generator,
 * support for named/registered widgets/pointers (to access parts of the UI from C code),